 Yes, they can be painted, but this will void your warranty.
 The powder coated surface of most of our products serves well as a painting substrate.
 To ensure the best adhesion possible, make sure the product is clean and dry, use a primer, and use a paint designed for outdoor use.

-Architectural Mailboxes guarantees their products against structural defects, under normal use and proper assembly, for the lifetime of the product defects in workmanship and materials.
-Our complete User Warranty can be found here.
+Architectural Mailboxes guarantees their products against structural defects, under normal use and proper assembly, for the lifetime of the product.
+Our complete Structural User Warranty can be found here.

 All of our mailboxes are made with materials designed to withstand outdoor exposure.
 We use galvanized steel, aluminum, stainless steel, and ocasionally UV-resistant plastic.
 These materials serve well when exposed to the elements.
 Additionally, all metal parts are pre-treated then powder coated with a material specially formulated for outdoor use.
 Powder coating is a painting process that creates a chemically cross-linked finish that is very durable and long-lasting, similar to the process used for cars.
 Despite the steps we take to design our products for outdoor use, improper installation and care can lessen the life span of our products.
 Please use the following guidelines to give your mailbox a long and happy life:

-We guarantee our products against defects in workmanship and materials.
+We guarantee our products against structural defects, under normal use and proper assembly.
 If you are experiencing an issue with one of our products, please contact our Customer Experience Department for more assistance.
-You will need proof of purchase and all details about the issue you are experiencing.
+You will need proof of purchase (original sales receipt) and all details about the issue you are experiencing.

 If you have a small blemish on your product, contact us to order touch-up paint.
 We have touch-up paint for almost every powder coat color we offer.
 To ensure the best adhesion possible, make sure the product is clean and dry, and clean off any residual powder coat chipping.
 If you want to paint the entire product, we recommend using a primer and a paint designed for outdoor use.